Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ### post-footer

 Footer of the post is what comes after every post on the blog.
-Usually information about the author is placed here.
+Usually, information about the author is placed here.

 You can find this file here: **`src/gatsby-theme-chronoblog/post-footer.mdx`**